Frequently Asked Questions

 You must have a student visa to study in the United States.
 Your course of study and the type of school you plan to attend determine whether you need an F-1 visa, J-visa, or an M-1 visa.

 See Immigration Regulations for more details.

 How do I apply for a visa?
 Will someone help me get a visa?

-After you receive an I-20 form from the University of Southern Indiana, follow the U.S. Embassy/Consulate's instructions to schedule an interview for your F-1 student visa.
+Once you apply and get admitted to the university, you will receive via DHL the admission letter and the I-20 document.
+After you receive these documents from the University of Southern Indiana, follow the U.S. Embassy/Consulate's instructions to schedule an interview for your F-1 student visa.
 It is important to apply for your student visa as far in advance as possible.
 Many consulates recommend that appointments be made no more than 90 days from the intended date of travel, but some can make earlier arrangements for interviews.